denoland/deno/docs/getting_started/first_steps.md

 Deno is a runtime for JavaScript/TypeScript which tries to be web compatible and use modern features wherever possible.

-Browser compatibility means a simple `Hello World` program in Deno is the same as the one you can run in the browser:
+Browser compatibility means a `Hello World` program in Deno is the same as the one you can run in the browser:

 ```ts
 console.log("Welcome to Deno 🦕");